Traverse City Area Public Schools

-Glenn Loomis Building, a former elementary school located at 1009 S. Oak St. In 2017, Traverse City Central and West High Schools were named among the most challenging in the country.
-The district serves as the second-largest employer in Traverse City.
+Glenn Loomis Building, a former elementary school located at 1009 S. Oak St. The district serves as the second-largest employer in Traverse City.
 As of 2017, TCAPS was the 18th largest school district in Michigan by enrollment.

-The district serves 8,655 students (as of the 2023–24 school year) over an area of 283.6 sqmi.
+The district serves 8,584 students (as of the 2024–25 school year) over an area of 283.6 sqmi.
 The district encompasses about half of Grand Traverse County, as well as southeastern Leelanau County and a few square miles of eastern Benzie County.

 The superintendent of TCAPS is John VanWagoner, who has served in that role since 2020.

 History

 Central Grade School, the district's largest elementary school and former home of Traverse City High School from 1937 to 1959.

 Traverse City's first public school district was founded in 1871 when Boardman, Central, Elmwood Avenue, Oak Park, and Union Street Independent Schools united.
 Today, all of these schools are closed, but Boardman, Central and Union Street school buildings are used for other purposes.
 Since 1871, many other schools around the area have been annexed and built.

-In 1997, because of overcrowding at Traverse City Senior High School (TCSHS), which had since become the largest high school in Michigan, a second high school was built, and opened in early 1998.
+In 1997, because of overcrowding at Traverse City Senior High School (TCSHS), which had become the largest high school in Michigan, a second high school was built, and opened in early 1998.
 The new high school became Traverse City West Senior High School, and the former TCSHS became Traverse City Central High School.
 This succeeded the split of Traverse City Junior High School into Traverse City West Junior High and East Junior High in 1992.

 In the mid-2000s, due to dwindling attendance, five elementary schools closed their doors: Bertha Vos, Glenn Loomis, Norris, Oak Park, and Sabin Elementary schools.
-Also, up until the 2009–10 school year, elementary schools in the district had grades K-6, junior high schools had 7–9, and senior highs had 10–12.
+Also, until the 2009–10 school year, elementary schools in the district had grades K-6, junior high schools had 7–9, and senior highs had 10–12.
 However, at the beginning of this school year, the 6th grade class was moved to the junior highs (renamed middle schools), and the freshman class was moved to the senior high schools.

 In 2011, the original Long Lake Elementary closed to be rebuilt nearby.
 This was the first time since 1997 that the district had opened a new building.

 In March 2016, TCAPS decided to close Bertha Vos International School and Interlochen Community.
 Officials almost closed Old Mission Elementary School, but an unknown donor has pledged to pay about $100,000 to keep it open.
 In May 2016, the nearby Kingsley Area Schools decided to look into purchasing the Interlochen.
 For both 2015 and 2016 the TCAPS Japanese exchange program, in which TCAPS students exchange with Japanese ones for one week, has been completely paid for by an anonymous donor.